Pion Phenomenology from the Thermal Soft-Wall Model of Holographic QCD

 \section{Abstract}

-\centerline{\bf Abstract} 4mm We investigate the temperature dependence of the electromagnetic form factor of the pion, its generalized parton distribution $H_{\pi}(T)$, effective mass $m_{\pi}(T)$, radius $r_{\pi}(T)$, electromagnetic charge density $\rho_{\pi}(b, T)$, pion-nucleon coupling constant $g_{\pi NN}(T)$, and the pion-$\Delta$ coupling $g_{\pi \Delta \Delta}(T)$ within the thermal soft-wall model of AdS/QCD.
-The thermal pion form factor is extrapolated from the zero-temperature case, and based on this, the generalized parton distribution, charge density, and radius are studied at finite temperature.
-These quantities were analyzed using a thermal dilaton field in the five-dimensional action.
-Moreover, we determine the theoretical expression for the temperature-dependent pion-nucleon, as well as, pion-$\Delta$ coupling, using thermal profile functions of nucleons, $\Delta$ baryons and the pion.
-Our results show that the values of these quantities decrease with increasing temperature and vanish near the critical temperature.
+\centerline{\bf Abstract} 4mm Within the framework of the thermal soft-wall model of AdS/QCD, we investigate phenomenological properties of pions at finite temperature.
+This includes the electromagnetic (EM) form factor $F_{\pi}(Q^{2}, T)$, the thermal mass $M_{\pi}(T)$, charge radius $r_{\pi}(T)$, the generalized parton distribution (GPD) $H_{\pi}(x, Q^{2}, T)$, the charge density $\rho_{\pi}(b, T)$ of the pion, the pion-nucleon coupling constant $g_{\pi NN}(T)$, and pion-$\Delta$ baryon coupling constant $g_{\pi \Delta \Delta}(T)$ coupling constant at finite temperature.
+The thermal pion form factor is extrapolated from the zero-temperature case.
+Subsequently, the GPD is obtained at finite temperature from this form factor.
+The above-mentioned quantities were analyzed using a thermal dilaton field in the five-dimensional AdS action.
+Moreover, we determine the theoretical expression for the temperature-dependent pion-nucleon coupling constant, and the pion-$\Delta$ baryon coupling constant using thermal profile functions of the nucleon, $\Delta$ baryon and the pion.
+Our results show that the values of these quantities decrease with increasing temperature and vanish near the critical temperature $T_c$; except for the pion radius, which diverges at $T_c$.
 Our results reproduce expected features of low-energy hadron dynamics, thus validating the phenomenological utility of the thermal soft-wall model.